-You can return to school after your first postoperative appointment.
-If you have a sedentary desk type job you can typically return to work after your first postoperative appointment so long as you are no longer taking narcotic medications.
-If you have a physically demanding job, we advise that you do not return to work for six to twelve weeks.
+Your return to school or work will be discussed after your first post-operative appointment but is ordinarily outlined before surgery.
 We will be happy to provide any documentation or forms required by your school or work.
 Please contact my administrative assistant Andrea Mower who can be reached at amower@paleyinstitute.org or (561) 844-5255 ext.
 245 for assistance.

-You will not be administered a TSA card for flying, however it is advisable that you notify the TSA agent that you have stainless steel hardware in your hip.
-You will not need antibiotics for routine teeth cleanings unless otherwise directed by your dentist to have antibiotics.
+You will not be administered a TSA card for flying, however it is advisable that you notify the TSA agent that you have titanium hardware in your spine.